 Free tools can help you automate workflows and tasks your department regularly manages in order to make space for the work that really matters.

 For example, IFTTT, which stands for If This Then That, has become the free automation tool of choice for many departments looking to simplify their processes.
 The app connects with other applications in your toolkit, such as Google Drive and your email inbox, to act as an intermediary for your tasks.
 By helping the apps you’ve connected “talk to each other,” you can set up an automated system that tells your apps to complete a task based on a formula.
 Essentially, ‘If a task is completed in the first app, then complete a second task in the second app,’ or, ‘If this happens, do that.’

 If you’re charged with managing expenses in your department, there’s an easier way to track invoices than combing through your email every month.
-IFTTT can help go through your email, and log expenses for you in a Google Sheets document.
+IFTTT can help go through your email or a photo folder in your smartphone, and log expenses for you in a Google Sheets document.

 If your team uses Microsoft, there’s a suite that can be used to create automation strategies for museums.

-- Build Micro-Habits that Support Your Newly Automated Systems
+3. Build Micro Habits that Support Your Newly Automated Systems

 Investing in an integrated platform of products designed to support your collection needs with built in automation strategies for museums will remove the challenges and headaches of third party systems, while helping multiple teams to work in their own way, simplifying workflows while saving time and budget.